syrusakbary/pyjade/README.md

 pyjade -r ./
 ```

-This will convert jade files to Django. other compilers have not been tested or officially implented,
+This will convert jade files to Django. other compilers have not been tested or officially implemented,
-but might be implicitly implemented in this features current development stage, using the -c flag.
+but might be implicitly implemented in this feature's current development stage, using the -c flag.
 This will not overwrite the source jade files, but write html files along side it.